-Mr. M'MAHON obtained leave to bring in bills to assimilate the law as to the sea-coast fisheries of Ireland to that of England.
-One of the objectionable portions of compulsory that a seine net set after sunset for catching fish should be hauled up before sunrise, under a penalty of 101, and the forfeiture of the net and its contents.
+Mr. McMahon obtained leave to bring in bills to assimilate the law as to the sea-coast fisheries of Ireland to that of England.
+One of the objectionable portions of enjoyed by the reports of proceedings in the courts of the existing Irish Act of 1842 is a section making it justice may be safely and properly extended to reports compulsory that a seine net set after sunset for catching of the proceedings in the two Houses of Parliament, and fish should be hauled up before sunrise, under a penalty to any and what other assemblies or public meetings, of 101, and the forfeiture of the net and its contents.

-NAVAL ADMINISTRATION
+NAVAL ADMINISTRATION.

-Captain Scorell renewed his motion for a select committee to inquire into the naval administration, relating to the lists of officers, the patronage, the promotions, and the retirements, and the efficiency of the service in all its grades.
-He based the necessity for this inquiry on the assertion that advancement in the navy is impossible without family or parliamentary influence.-This was denied by Sir CHARLES WOOD, who said that the retired and half-pay lists referred to by the captain showed the contrary, and that the continued efficiency of the navy was exhibited in the late war .-Mr. LINDSAY supported the motion, and Admiral WAL-COTT stated that naval men have a strong opinion that their claims are not fairly dealt with, and that too much power and patronage is vested in the First Lord of the Admiralty.-The motion was negatived by 97 to 76.
+Captain Scobell renewed his motion for a select committee to inquire into the naval administration, relating to the lists of officers, the patronage, the promotions, and the retirements, and the efficiency of the service in all its grades.
+He based the necessity for this inquiry on the assertion that advancement in the navy is impossible without family or parliamentary influence.-This was denied by Sir CHARLES WOOD, who said that the retired and half-pay lists referred to by the captain showed the contrary, and that the continued efficiency of the navy was exhibited in the late war.- Mr. LINDSAY supported the motion, and Admiral WALcorr stated that naval men have a strong opinion that their claims are not fairly dealt with, and that too much power and patronage is vested in the First Lord of the Admiralty.-The motion was negatived by 97 to 76.